The Harvest of Hawthorne Lane

 The window was gone.

 The phone on the side table rang—shrill, impossible in an empty house.
+The sound sliced through the silence like a razor.

 He froze.